itsmethemojo/resume/resume.md

 ## Summary

-I like to build web applications.
+I love to build web applications.
 And I mean every single aspect of it.
 From creating cool browser offline functionality with Javascript, over designing reliable release pipelines, to configure scaleable server clusters for high performance.

 ## Work